ffMathy/ffMathy/README.md

 ### Hi there 👋

-**I'm currently building the GitHub app [Pull Dog](https://dogger.io)**, which creates a test environment for every pull request you open, and send a link to the environment right in the pull request itself, as a comment.
+**I'm currently building the GitHub app [Pull Dog](https://dogger.io)**, which creates a Docker-based test environment for every pull request you open, and send a link to the environment right in the pull request itself, as a comment.

 ![Pull Dog logo](https://dogger.io/images/dogger-no-title.svg)